 When will iOS 15 be released?

-If you want to try out a pre-release beta version of iOS 15, you should sign up to Apple's Beta software programme, which gives you access to unfinished software builds.
+It's a bit too late to try out iOS 15 before then, but to have a chance to try out the next software update before it rolls out, you should sign up to Apple's Beta software programme, which gives you access to unfinished software builds.
 This comes with risks - the idea is that you'll be spotting and reporting bugs, of which there will be plenty - so you shouldn't install the beta on your main phone.
-It could become unreliable or even stop working entirely.
+It could become unreliable or even unusable.

 - iPhone 7